Jil/azure-forensics/README.md

 |Coc-soc-HRW_adminPassword |The password of the admin user for the Hybrid RunBook Worker VM for the SOC environment||

+> [!NOTE]
->Note: The deployment process is expected to take approximately 5 minutes to complete.
+> The deployment process is expected to take approximately 5 minutes to complete.

 ![Screenshot of a succeeded deployment](./.diagrams/SucceededDeployment.jpg)